HS-High-Science/HSPS-Handbook/Handbook/Handbook.md

 - An employee is trying to prevent you or others from shutting down the ECFR during Code Black.
 It doesn't require warnings, KoS is allowed if they stop you.
   - Actions that are considered as interference: messing with laser boost control, coolant controls, E-coolant controls, trying to increase pump motor strain to dangerous levels, and closing the button box to stop other employees from pressing the button.
 (Review 3.5)
 - An employee is blocking the controls in such a way that others are unable to interact with them at all, no matter the employee's avatar.
-  - You must warn an employee and give them **10** seconds to back away from the controls.
+  - You must warn an employee to back away from the controls.
+The time before killing an employee is up to discretion of the guard.
+If the situation is dire, you are permitted to kill them instantly.
 - An employee is in a restricted area.
   - If it's **Code Green or Blue**, you must give an employee at least 1 warning and 15 seconds to leave the area.
   - If it's **Code Orange, Red or Black**, you are permitted to terminate the trespassing employee on sight (without warnings).